Clariant chairman says would look at a Sued-Chemie-sized deal

-ZURICH Clariant CLN.VX would consider another deal of similar size to Sued-Chemie, a German chemical firm it acquired in 2011 for roughly $2 billion, its chairman told a newspaper.
+ZURICH, March 23 Clariant would consider another deal of similar size to Sued-Chemie, a German chemical firm it acquired in 2011 for roughly $2 billion, its chairman told a newspaper.

 "If another Sued-Chemie came along tomorrow, then we would look at it very carefully," Rudolf Wehrli is quoted in an interview with Saturday's edition of Swiss daily Basler Zeitung.